handong1587/handong1587.github.io/_posts/android_dev/2016-05-30-notes-on-valgrind.md

 And it is more frustrating that if I change to 64-bit configure, many Valgrind tools are failed to build.
 Still not memcheck-arm64-linux.

 # DDMS and MAT

+DDMS (Dalvik Debug Monitor Server) is a debugging tool used in the Android platform, often downloaded as part of the Android SDK.
+You can launch it from: "Eclipse > Window > Open Perspective > Other... > DDMS" or directly from: "PathToAndroidSDK\android-sdk-windows\tools\ddms.bat".

+Need to modify the ddms.cfg(c:/Users/username/.android/ddms.cfg) file to enable native heap tracking in DDMS:

+Add

+<pre class="terminal"><code>
+native=true
+</code></pre>

+in ddms.cfg.

+MAT (Memory Analyzer Tool) is a Java heap analyzer that can help to find memory leaks.
+You can download it from: [http://www.eclipse.org/mat/](http://www.eclipse.org/mat/).

+Usually we use DDMS to dump a HPROF file, then use MAT to get reports.

 # Refs